brainglobe/brainglobe.github.io/docs/source/community/roadmaps/march-2026.md

 * enable users to create their own templates and annotations and use them within BrainGlobe
 * make atlas downloads faster and leaner (BrainGlobe Atlas API v2)
 * make diverse atlas-registered data such as gene expression maps accessible via BrainGlobe GUIs (BrainGlobe Data API)
-* allow registration single histological sections and images of brain subvolumnes to BrainGlobe atlases
+* allow registration of single histological sections and images of brain subvolumes to BrainGlobe atlases
 * add existing API documentation to website

 ### Recent progress